What can be done with optical technology for the realization of a sustainable global environment?

 COD measurement

-COD (Chemical Oxygen Demand) is a chemical oxygen demand and is considered to be one of the indicators of water pollution.
+COD (Chemical Oxygen Demand) is a chemical oxygen demand and is a measure of the indicators of water pollution.

 Related products